Close Menu

 Social Security will review your work history to see if you can perform your past jobs, despite the physical limits of your RFC.
 If you cannot perform your past work, then the SSA will decide whether you can perform a less difficult job.

 The RFC is what is “found” at step four of the Social Security review process.
 Once the case moves to a hearing, it is the judge who will determine your RFC.
 You can win benefits by showing you cannot sustain 40 hours of work every week.
-Find out more about what questions the judge will ask at your Social Security hearing.
+Find out what questions the judge will ask at your Social Security hearing.

 In order for the ALJ’s RFC assessment to comply with SSA’s rules, the judge must include a narrative discussion in the decision.
 The ALJ must describe how the medical evidence supports each conclusion.
 Also, it must cite specific medical facts.